 So, what is the lowest temperature basil plants can tolerate?
 Basil plants can tolerate temperatures down to 50 degrees Fahrenheit (10 degrees Celsius).
 Basil is frost sensitive, so temperatures of 32 degrees Fahrenheit (0 degrees Celsius) or below will damage the plant.
 Any temperature below 50 degrees Fahrenheit can harm the plant or turn the leaves black.

-Luckily, there are some ways to protect basil plants from cold.
-We’ll get into that, but we’ll start with the temperatures that basil can tolerate and how they grow best.
+Of course, there are some ways to protect basil plants from cold.
+In this article, we’ll talk about the temperatures basil plants can tolerate and how to protect them from cold and frost.

 Let’s get going.